-For a few years in the central Nevada Desert community of Blair, bookkeeper Clarence Leach spent many of his days on a project writing, sending and receiving post cards from around the world.
+For a few years in the central Nevada Desert community of Blair, bookkeeper Clarence Leach spent many of his days writing, sending and receiving post cards from around the world.
 This is his story.

-(Updated January 7, 2020)
+(Updated October 26, 2020)

-Days after the post cards were printed and shipped to Nevada, the April, 1906 earthquake destroyed much of San Francisco.
+Days after the post cards were printed and shipped to Nevada, the April 1906 earthquake destroyed much of San Francisco.